whisthq/whist/host-service/README.md

-# Fractal Host Service
+# Whist Host Service

-This subfolder contains the code for the Fractal Host Service, which is responsible for orchestrating mandelboxes on Fractal EC2 instances, which are referred to as **hosts** throughout the codebase.
-The host service is responsible for making Docker calls to start and stop mandelboxes, for enabling multiple mandelboxes to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the mandelboxes from the Fractal webserver(s), like DPI.
+This subfolder contains the code for the Whist Host Service, which is responsible for orchestrating mandelboxes on Whist EC2 instances, which are referred to as **hosts** throughout the codebase.
+The host service is responsible for making Docker calls to start and stop mandelboxes, for enabling multiple mandelboxes to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the mandelboxes from the Whist webserver(s), like DPI.
 If you are just interested in what endpoints the host service exposes (i.e. for developing on the client application or webserver, check the file `httpserver/server.go`).

 ## Development